 - Caffeine- soda, chocolate.
 (Limit your caffeine to less than 200 mg a day)

-If you are ever unsure of the foods you can eat, ask your doctor for a list of food items to avoid during pregnancy.
+*If you are ever unsure of the foods you can eat, ask your doctor for a list of foods to avoid during pregnancy.
+ACOG (American College of Obstetrics and Gynecology) has pamphlets that address this concern.

 Here are a few tips to help you stay well-hydrated: